10 Best Neighborhoods in Philadelphia to Live in

 Now that you know what you absolutely have to get from your future neighborhood, it’s time to look at the things you’d like to have access to, but which aren’t crucial to your decision-making process.
 This could include, for example, the vicinity of the best restaurants in Philadelphia if you’re someone who likes to try out new food or a person moving in together with their partner and looking for date spots.
 On the other hand, if you like to constantly be on the go, checking out new places and learning new information, you’ll want to know where all the things to do in Philadelphia are.

 What Fits Into Your Budget?

 The most difficult part of setting the criteria for choosing the right address for yourself is fitting the requirements into a budget.
 Although the cost of living in Philadelphia is generally close to the 2019 national average, some areas are more affordable than others.
 Your last task will be to figure out which neighborhood, among the ones you’ve shortlisted based on the amenities they provide, fits into your budget.
-Speaking of which, make sure you know how to put together a moving budget and learn some packing tips and tricks to avoid any unnecessary surprises, common moving mistakes, and moving stress.
-The best-case scenario would be to find a job before moving to another state and sell or donate unwanted items.
+Speaking of which, make sure you know how to put together a moving budget, household inventory list, and learn some packing tips and tricks to avoid any unnecessary surprises, common moving mistakes, and moving stress.
+For example, you can find free packing materials for moving and save on your relocation expenses.
+Also, the best-case scenario would be to find a job before moving to another state and sell or donate unwanted items.
 Now that you’ve figured out what your most important criteria are, it is time to take a look at our selection of the top ten neighborhoods in Philly and finally change the address.